YyLu5/yylu5.github.io/README.md

 - MS. in Statistics and Operation Research
 Southern Illinois University Edwardsville

-- MS. in Business Administration.
+- MS. in Business Administration
 University of Arkansas

 - BS. in International Economics and Trade
 Central South University of Forestry and Technology, China